badd-labs/badd-labs/lab3-20/README.md

 Task 4: Design and implement the swap between token and Ether
 ---

 Revise your escrow smart contract to support the swap between Ether and mToken.
 For instance, Alice trades her mToken for Bob's Ether.
 Design the protocol as above and implement it in the escrow smart contract.
+Here, you can assume one mToken is exchangeable with one Ether.

-Consider both success swap and failed swap cases.
+Consider both cases of success and failed swaps.

 Task 5.
 Implement the atomic swap settlement in two transactions (using HTLC)
 ---